-You will take two core courses, two optional courses and submit a 12,000-15,000 word dissertation.
+You will take 2core courses, select one of 3available pathways and submit a dissertation.
 You can also participate in our extensive range of conferences, workshops, business days, seminars and networking activities involving representatives of the business, policy-making and third sector communities.

-- Research methods for studying Russia, Eastern Europe and Eurasia.
+- Research methods for studying Russia, Eastern Europe & Eurasia.

-- Media and democratisation in Central and Eastern Europe and the former Soviet Union
+- Statehood and nationality in Central and Eastern Europe.